WELCOME TO GMS RLSS ONLINE HELP

 Change Loan Status

 After entering a valid loan number, this button will appear.
 Clicking on it will allow you to immediately change the Loan Status and Status Date in the Loan Master file.
+If you do not wish to utilize the Status Date, be sure to remove the checkmark from the box next to the date, otherwise the current calendar date will be saved.

 Select the Activity Date from the calendar.